 Our functions as a public sector agency

-As a public sector agency, we collect, use and disclose personal and health information provided for employment-related purposes, to engage contractors and suppliers, to prepare briefings, submissions and policy analysis, to manage and report on financial transactions, and to engage with stakeholders and other government agencies together with other similar functions required by government from time to time.
+As a public sector agency, we collect, use and disclose personal and health information provided for employment-related purposes, to engage contractors and suppliers, to prepare briefings, submissions and policy analysis for government, to manage and report on financial transactions, and to engage with stakeholders and other government agencies.
+We undertake other similar functions required by government from time to time.